MCT-master/mct-master.github.io/_posts/2023-12-1-fabianst-paperbacksinger.md

 ## What is Granular Synthesis?

-The Paperback Singer uses granular synthesis which is an unique sound processing technique where you take a segment of audio and slice it into small "grains" between 10-100 milliseconds and then play them back.
+The Paperback Singer uses [granular synthesis](https://www.youtube.com/watch?v=SIsIgCLz1ps&t=760s) which is an unique sound processing technique where you take a segment of audio and slice it into small "grains" between 10-100 milliseconds and then play them back.
 The technique was first proposed by physicist Dennis Gabor in 1947 but it wasn't until 1959 a piece was made using his theory.
 Iannis Xenakis *Anlogique A-B* from 1959 is considered the first granular piece.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sOGkhekIGzo?si=eJc2LN16cg3mymWs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Today granular synthesis is a lot more accessible and you can find graunlar plugins in many popular DAWs.
+The technique is even used by popular EDM artists such as Flume

+<iframe width="560" height="315" src="https://www.youtube.com/embed/g0A3TComXjI?si=tnKO3q9xwnypbwwl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Designing the Paperback Singer